jiscdev/analytics-udd/udd/student_course_membership.md

 A student_course_membership describes a student's enrolment on a course.
 It is designed to handle, not only a student enrolling on a single course in their time at an institution, but also with cases where a student is enrolled on more than one course, to study either two or more courses simultaneously or one after the other.

 ## Notes
 The student_course_membership entity carries critical data about the student's current studies and also acts as a historical record of course changes and previous studies.
 For this reason, the WITHDRAWAL_REASON code and COURSE_END_DATE must be set when a student changes course, and typically the ACTIVE_MEMBERSHIP property is updated.
+ACTIVE_MEMBERSHIP indicates students who are ACTIVE, in other words "current", "on programme", and so on; ACTIVE_MEMBERSHIP is not a mechanism to convey opt-out - that should be done using the LDH record deletion mechanism.

 This entity is similar to a HESA Instance element and a HEDIIP Data Language Student Registration entity.